just-the-docs/just-the-docs/philosophy/PHILOSOPHY.md

   - Fixing feedback loops.
 Giving all stakeholders the right information at the right time to optimize decision making.
-  - Put relevant data at users' fingertips to enable automation and effective, efficient workflows.
+  - Involve customers and users in the system design process.

 Examples of how we embody this purpose: